-Meghan Markle’s Half Brother Suggests She’s “Embarrassed” By Her Family In New Interview
+Meghan Markle’s Half Brother Suggests She’s ‘Embarrassed’ By Her Family In New Interview

-Meghan Markle’s half-brother, Thomas Markle Jr. made some pretty eye-opening statements about the royal bride-to-be’s relationship with her family.
+Meghan Markle’s half-brother, Thomas Markle Jr., made some pretty eye-opening statements about the royal bride-to-be’s relationship with her family.
 During an interview with Channel 7’s Sunday Night in Britain, Thomas said that the family bonds in the Markle family had always been tenuous, News.com reports.

 “I think my family’s always been fractured,” he said at one point in the interview.